 Timeout Counselling offers person-centred counselling.
 This means that we don't try and tell you what's best for you.
 We don't tend to whip out worksheets and set homework but we are happy to work with you in a way that works for you!
 Based at a safe, secure location in central Coventry we aim to give you space to talk about things that are bothering you.

 We do consider that we have a specialism in LGBT topics; each of the counsellors working for Timeout have a history of living and/or working around various LGBT communities (including non-binary people), and whilst each of us does not claim to be an expert on each part of the community, we feel that we have a higher level of understanding and knowledge about many of the common (and more unusual) problems that LGBT people face than some other people do.
 We see people in a variety of more unusual relationship styles such as kink or poly-oriented and again, we feel that we are comfortable there.
 No matter what your relationship style, you are welcomed by us.
+If you are unsure about whether this is you, please contact us and we'll be happy to have a conversation either by phone or email with you about this.

 Training, qualifications & experience